For instance, if a user signs up the have to at least provide

 company name

-company url
+and company url

 Enter accepts_pain, I mean accepts_nested_attributes_for.